VanyaBurdeyniy/repeat.js/README.md

 # repeat.js
-JQuery plugin to list objects or Array in view
+JQuery plugin to list objects or Array in view.